smartbugs/smartbugs/README.md

 ```

-4. Optionally, add links to the executables to the command search path.
+4. Optionally, add the executables to the command search path, e.g. by adding links to `$HOME/bin`.

 ```bash
 ln -s "`pwd`/smartbugs" "$HOME/bin"